 Fisher TW-6 Metal Detector

-Detecting large metal objects, cables and pipes
+Locating large metal objects, cables, and pipes

 Other features